 Instructions

-- Heat a medium non-stick skillet over medium heat, add 1 cup walnuts, 1/4 cup granulated sugar and 1 Tbsp butter.
+- Heat a medium non-stick skillet over medium heat, add 1 cup walnuts, 1/4 cup granulated sugar, 1 Tbsp water, 1 Tbsp butter and a pinch of salt.

 - Heat over medium heat for 5 minutes, stirring frequently so your mixture doesn't burn (especially towards the end).
 When the sugar mixture starts melting, stir constantly until all sugar is melted and nuts are coated.
+The caramelized sugar will be amber in color.

 - Transfer immediately onto a sheet of parchment paper and separate the nuts right away.
 Using two spatulas will make this task go faster.
 You don’t want to give the nuts a chance to turn into a wad of inseparable delicious goodness unless you are the only person who will be enjoying the wad ;).
 Seriously, move quickly from the time the nuts are coated until they are separated out on the parchment paper.